Skip to content

 Examination

-There will often be swelling and bruising with focal or referred pain at the affected ankle.
-There may be deformity of the ankle.
-It is important also to examine skin integrity and the presence of neurologic defects or vascular injuries.
-Don’t forget to palpate the full length of the fibula to evaluate for a proximal fracture as well as along the foot to evaluate for injuries such as a fracture to the base of the 5th metatarsal.
+There will often be swelling and bruising with focal or referred pain at the affected ankle, which may be deformed.
+It is also important to examine skin integrity and the presence of neurologic defects or vascular injuries.
+Don’t forget to palpate the full length of the fibula to evaluate for a proximal fracture and along the foot for injuries such as a fracture to the base of the 5th metatarsal.

 Investigations

-AP and lateral ankle xrays will help evaluated the fracture type.
-Addition of a mortise view, performed with the leg internally rotated approximately 15 degrees to allow better assessment of the articular space, should be included to assess the amount of displacement if this can’t be fully appreciated on the AP view (although in some countries the AP view is a mortise view).
+AP and lateral ankle X-rays will help evaluate the fracture type.
+A mortise view, performed with the leg internally rotated approximately 15 degrees to allow better assessment of the articular space, should be included to assess the amount of displacement if this can’t be fully appreciated on the AP view (although in some countries, the AP view is a mortise view).

-The triplane fracture on x-ray looks like a Salter-Harris II or III depending on whether this is a medial or lateral triplane fracture.
+The triplane fracture on X-ray looks like a Salter-Harris II or III, depending on whether it is a medial or lateral triplane fracture.
 The fracture is in all three planes, classically looking like a Mercedes sign on CT.

 Triplane Mercedes sign.
 From Orthobullets